-While white is the popular color choice of many Chuck Taylor wearers, you can also buy them in a variety of colors.
-But it’s hard to beat the look of a clean, white (and keeping them clean and unscuffed is essential) pair of Converse.
+While white is the popular color choice of many Chuck Taylor wearers, you also can buy them in a variety of colors.
+However, it’s hard to beat the look of a clean, white (and keeping them clean and unscuffed is essential) pair of Converse.

 - Simple, lightweight design